Are lemurs at risk from the COVID-19 virus?

 We would greatly appreciate donations via our amazon.com wishlist, which includes items needed to create daily enrichment items now that we can no longer accept household donations.
 Items purchased from the wishlist should be shipped directly to the Duke Lemur Center’s enrichment department: 3705 Erwin Road in Durham, NC 27705.

-Will work in Madagascar be impacted?
+How is work in Madagascar being impacted?

 Please visit Duke’s Coronavirus Response website for university-wide information and updates.